DVMProject/dvmhost/README.md

 - `dvmbridge` a analog/PCM audio bridge, this provides the capability for analog or PCM audio resources to be connected to a `dvmfne` instance, allowing realtime vocoding of traffic.
 [See configuration](#dvmbridge-configuration) to configure.
 - `dvmcmd` a simple command-line utility to send remote control commands to a `dvmhost` or `dvmfne` instance with REST API configured.
 - `dvmmon` a TUI utility that allows semi-realtime console-based monitoring of `dvmhost` instances (this tool is only available when project wide TUI support is enabled!).
+- `sysview` a TUI utility that allows near-realtime console-based monitoring of a `dvmfne` instance (this tool is only available when project wide TUI support is enabled!).
+- `tged` a TUI utility that allows editing of talkgroup rules configuration files (this tool is only available when project wide TUI support is enabled!).

 ## Building